Mohammad-Dwairi/Self-Driving-Car/README.md

-# Self-Driving-Car Applied Deep Learining
+# Self-Driving-Car Applied Deep Learning
 Self Driving Car simulation built using Tensorflow and Keras neural network library.
 The model is connected to Udacity Self Driving Car Simulator using Flask web-framework and socketio.